Warwolt/r2k_test/readme.md

 Some tweaks are made to the assertion macros in comparison to Google Test due to the type system of C; `EXPECT_EQ` only checks integral types, and other primitive types have their own corresponding macros like `EXPECT_EQ_CHAR`, `EXPECT_EQ_PTR`, and `EXPECT_EQ_STR`.

+Using the correct assertion macro will make sure that the best kind of error details can be provided if the assertion fails.
+For example, `EXPECT_EQ_CHAR` will print the actual character instead of the numeric value of the characters passed to it.

 **WARNING:** due to the way that `ASSERT_*` macros are implemented, you should **not** call an `ASSERT_*` macro inside of a loop!

 | Macro name                                      | Type        | Assertion                                    |